Cellular subalgebras of the partition algebra: Planar algebras

 We show that the half diagrams satisfy the same recurrence relation as the Riordan triangle numbers.
 Let $\rho$ be a half diagram, and suppose $n \in \rho_1$.
 If $\abs{\rho_1} > 1$, then construct a new half diagram by having $\rho_1 \setminus \{n\}$ be a defect block and keeping the other parts the same.
 Thus the number of defects has increased by one if and only if $\rho_1$ is a defect (otherwise the number of defects does not change).
 This is bijective as we simply take the rightmost defect block in the half diagram of $[n-1]$ to reconstruct $\rho$.
 Lastly, if $\abs{\rho_1} = 1$, then it necessarily must be a defect.
 We simply remove $\rho_1$ from the half diagram to form the new half diagram.
 This decreases the number of defects and is clearly bijective. \end{proof}

 For some other interesting appearances of the Riordan triangle numbers, see~\cite{KLO17,OS19} (there is an unfortunate misprint in the definition of the Riordan triangle numbers in~\cite{OS19}).

+It is a straightforward exercise to show that Theorem~\ref{thm:quasi_partition_cellular} also holds for the tangle algebra.
+Hence, Conjecture~\ref{conj:tangle_pqp} is true when both $\mcT_n(\gamma)$ and $\mcP\mcQ\mcP_n(\beta)$ are semisimple as they have the same dimension and all simple modules (which are the cell modules) have the same dimensions.
+Therefore, we have an abstract isomorphism by the Artin--Wedderburn theorem.
+The author thanks Hyohe Miyachi for noting this.
+It would be good to have an explicit (combinatorial) isomorphism.

-One potential approach to proving Conjecture~\ref{conj:tangle_pqp} would be to show they are both satisfy the same Schur--Weyl duality.
+It would also be interesting to show they are both satisfy the same Schur--Weyl duality directly (and could lead to such an isomorphism).
 To this, we believe there is a minor misprint in~\cite{BE18}, as the module should be $V(2)$ instead of the adjoint representation.
 In particular, the dimension of the irreducible module $V(\lambda)$, which equals the cell module $W(\lambda)$ in this case by semisimplicity, is the multiplicity of $V(2\lambda)$ in the decomposition of $V(2)^{\otimes n}$ (as $U(\fsl_2)$-modules).
 This can be seen by counting the multiplicities inductively on $n$, where the Pieri rule yields the Riordian triangle number recursion relation~\eqref{eq:riordan_triangle_recursion}.
 Alternatively, if it was built using the adjoint representation, then~\cite{BH14} implies that the tangle algebra is isomorphic to the Motzkin algebra, but they (and their cell modules) have different dimensions.

 \begin{conj} The tangle algebra $\mcT_n(\gamma)$ and the quasi-partition algebra $\mcP\mcQ\mcP_n(\beta)$ satisfy Schur--Weyl duality with $U_q(\fsl_2)$ for the module $V(2)^{\otimes n}$ for some $\gamma$ and $\beta$ when $\field$ is a field of characteristic $0$. \end{conj}